 What can I do about summer learning loss?

 This summer slide is so preventable.
-If you school year ’round, you probably don’t have to worry about this at all.
-But the rest of us need to plan activities to minimize it’s effect.
+If you homeschool year ’round, you probably don’t have to worry about this at all.
+But the rest of us need to plan activities to minimize its effect.